MarkD117/NexTech/README.md

 - [AWS IAM](https://aws.amazon.com/) used for permissions based roles for accessing the S3 buckets.
 - [Stripe](https://stripe.com/) used for processing payment and webhooks.
 - [XML-Sitemaps](https://www.xml-sitemaps.com/) used for generating sitemap.

+## Testing

+### Code Validation

+[HTML W3C Validator](https://validator.w3.org) was used to validate the html code.
+No errors were found.

+[CSS Jigsaw Validator](https://jigsaw.w3.org/css-validator) to validate all of my CSS files.
+No errors were found.

+[CI Python Linter](https://pep8ci.herokuapp.com/) was used to validate the python code.
+Again, no errors were found.

+[JSHint](https://jshint.com/) was used to validate the large javascript code.
+No errors were found.

+For all validation images please navigate to [this](https://github.com/MarkD117/NexTech/tree/main/documentation/validation) folder.

+### Browser Compatibility

+The site has been tested on the following browsers:
+- Google Chrome - ✔️
+- Mozilla FireFox - ✔️
+- Microsoft Edge - ✔️
+- iOS (Mobile) - ✔️
+- Android - ✔️